daler/pybedtools/docs/source/main.rst

 http://github.com/daler/pybedtools.
 You'll need to have `git
 <http://git-scm.com/>`_ installed.

 #.
+Get the latest git version of BEDTools, from https://github.com/arq5x/bedtools

+#.
 Get the source by cloning the git repository at
    http://github.com/daler/pybedtools, which will create a new `pybedtools` directory